 Eurasian holds mineral property interests in Turkey's Western Anatolia and Eastern Pontides mineral belts.
 These properties include bulk tonnage gold, gold-silver vein, polymetallic carbonate replacement, and porphyry gold-copper targets.
-Five of the seven EMX projects in Turkey are being advanced by partner companies, with two royalty properties (Balya and Aktutan) and three properties optioned for a retained royalty interest (Alankoy, Golcuk and Trab-23).
-The remaining two properties, the Akarca epithermal gold-silver project and Sisorta epithermal gold project, are 100% controlled by Eurasian and currently available for sale or partnership.
+Six of the seven EMX projects in Turkey are being advanced by partner companies.
+The remaining property, Alankoy, is 100% controlled by Eurasian and currently available for sale or partnership.